adrwxyz/classic.adrw.xyz/_posts/2016-07-14-good-to-great.md

 *Good to Great* is a fanatically data driven analysis of why some companies remain average, and how others succeed drastically more than their peers, industry, and the overall market.

+Most of all it focuses on why being *good* is the enemy of being **great**.

-This is also a great excuse for you to crack a great book open and start investing again in yourself.
+This post is also a great excuse for you to crack a great book open and start investing again in yourself.
 It's worth it and as I've quoted before...

-> "The average American reads one book per year.
-The average millionaire reads one book per week."
+**"The average American reads one book per year.**
+**The average millionaire reads one book per week."**

-Next week, I'll release part 3 of my every-6ish-months reading list ([part 1](/blog/leisure-reading-part-1/), [part 2](/blog/leisure-reading-part-2/))...but *Good to Great* deserved a post of its own.
+Next week, I'll release part 3 of my every-6ish-months reading list ([part 1](/blog/leisure-reading-part-1/), [part 2](/blog/leisure-reading-part-2/))... but *Good to Great* deserved a post of its own.

 Good to Great – Jim Collins
 ---